Datacenter Benchmarking with CloudSuite 4.0

 A benchmark suite consisting of popular first-party cloud workloads in prevalent ISAs

-CloudSuite is a benchmark suite for cloud services.
-The third release consists of eight applications that have been selected based on their popularity in today’s datacenters.
-The benchmarks are based on real-world software stacks and represent real-world setups.
+CloudSuite is a benchmark suite for first-party cloud services.
+The suite consists of eight benchmarks representing popular online services and analytic workloads in datacenters.
+The benchmarks are based on state-of-the-art open-source real-world software stacks and are containerized for use.

 A talk, Server Benchmarking and Design with CloudSuite 3.0, was given on March 28th at DATE 2017.

 A tutorial, Server Benchmarking with CloudSuite 3.0, will be presented on April 18th at EuroSys 2016.

 We encourage CloudSuite users to subscribe to our GitHub repository and use GitHub issues to request enhancements or